 - Maintain clean, uncluttered work areas keeps the fire load to a minimum.

-Incorporating these fire safety norms for restaurants can avoid accidents, ensure safety, and save lives and money.
+Incorporating these fire safety norms for restaurants into your restaurant kitchen safety checklist can avoid accidents, ensure safety, and save lives and money.

 Portable fire extinguishers and their maintenance are crucial to include in your restaurant safety checklist or fire safety plan.
 You must follow nfpa fire extinguisher inspection requirements and have visual fire extinguisher inspections every 30 days.
 It seems obvious, but if you need an extinguisher and can’t find one or it doesn’t work, your entire restaurant could go up in flames.
 Here are the main questions to ask yourself about your restaurant fire safety and kitchen fire extinguishers to ensure you’re prepared: